Den163/yandex_checkout_flutter/README.md

 To try an example you need to set your own client application key and shop ID from checkout cabinet to the payment parameters as described below.

-Please note that this example doesn't use Yandex Money payment method, so if you need it, you can setup it additionaly as in the docs https://github.com/yandex-money/yandex-checkout-android-sdk#%D0%BF%D0%BE%D0%B4%D0%BA%D0%BB%D1%8E%D1%87%D0%B5%D0%BD%D0%B8%D0%B5-yandexloginsdk
+Please note that this example doesn't use Yandex Money payment method, so if you need it, you need to set up YandexLoginSdk for Android https://github.com/yandex-money/yandex-checkout-android-sdk#%D0%BF%D0%BE%D0%B4%D0%BA%D0%BB%D1%8E%D1%87%D0%B5%D0%BD%D0%B8%D0%B5-yandexloginsdk

 ``` dart